Rxbrooks15/Gang_Territory_Honors_Thesis/README.md

 random.
 Gang
 territories act like invisible borders in the city.
-I argue that schools are shaped by their social environments, and gang-influenced areas are often overlooked in mainstream media but are vital for understanding everyday gun and crime threats some students in schools face.
+I argue that schools are shaped by their social environments, and gang-influenced areas are often overlooked in mainstream media but are vital for understanding everyday gun and crime threats some students face in school.

 ![IPPP](https://github.com/user-attachments/assets/c08ad8a6-fcac-4246-9aa4-6e57febaf6cc)
 The Point wise Conditional Intensity (x) of Gun Violence Incidents in Chicago